 Students investigate why the causes and impacts of tectonic activity and management of tectonic hazards vary with location.
-Students will build upon their prior knowledge from studying this topic in their middle/first schools and in their science lessons and will be introduced to far greater technical detail relating to the science and structure of the earth.
+Students will build upon their prior knowledge from studying this topic in their middle/first schools and in their science lessons and will be introduced to far greater technical details relating to the science and structure of the earth.
 They will learn to describe the earth's internal layers (including asthenosphere) and their properties e.g. temperature, density, composition and physical state.
+Students will compare and contrast an earthquake in a developed country - the Tohuku earthquake in Japan and one in a developing country, Haiti.
+They will explore the impacts and management strategies of each.